zhuxuetao/learngit/readme.txt

-Git is a version control system. asasashkhjkhjhkhkjhkjhkjhkhj
+Git is a version control system.